 - too many fishing boats on the water;

-- international partnerships that allow foreign fleets to overfish in the waters of developing countries;
+- international partnerships that allow foreign fleets to overfish in the waters of developing countries or international high seas;

 - illegal fishing that violates fishing laws or agreements;